 Groundwater elevations are analyzed using several methods.
-Hydrographs (graphs of groundwater elevation through time) for wells within and adjacent to the NMMA were updated through calendar year 2010.
+Hydrographs (graphs of groundwater elevation through time) for wells within and adjacent to the NMMA were updated through calendar Year 2013.
 Hydrographs were constructed for a number of wells, particularly all the Key Wells.
-The Key Wells generally represent principal production aquifers in the inland area.
+The Key Wells generally represent overall groundwater elevations of the principal production aquifers in the inland areas.
 In coastal monitoring wells, groundwater elevations were graphed for each well completion within a nested site to compare to sea level.
-Finally, the aggregate of groundwater elevation measurements was used to construct groundwater contour maps for the spring and fall of 2010.
+Finally, the aggregate of groundwater elevation measurements was used to construct groundwater contour maps for the Spring and Fall of 2013.

 6.1.1.
-Results from Inland Key Wells
+Results from Key Wells

 Hydrographs were prepared for the Key Wells (Figure 6-1, Figure 6-2).
-Groundwater elevations in 2010 were above sea level in all Key Wells, though the trend in groundwater elevations varies.
-Groundwater elevations in the South-East and North-West portions of the NMMA have generally declined since about 2000 (Figure 6-1 and Figure 6-2).
-In contrast, groundwater elevations in the South-East portion of the NMMA increased over the last two to three years (Figure 6-1).
-Groundwater elevations are generally within their historical range, although groundwater elevations in the North-West portion of the NMMA will likely reach new historical lows in the next several years if declining trends continue (Figure 6-2).
+Groundwater elevations in 2013 were above sea level in all Key Wells, although groundwater levels in several wells were at historically low elevations.
+Groundwater elevations in the South-East and North-West portions of the NMMA have generally declined since about 2000, even though the rate of decline has been negligible at times.
+And, following the last two dry years, groundwater elevations declined sharply in a few wells (e.g., well 11/35-22C2 and 11/35-13C1 [Figure 6-1]) and wells 11/35-5L1 and 11/35-8L1 [Figure 6-2]).